Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack/tensorflow-on-kubeflow/Readme.md

 This module demonstrates how to run TensorFlow jobs on Kubeflow cluster on Azure Stack.

 [TensorFlow](https://www.tensorflow.org/) is a popular open source machine learning framework.
-It was initially developed by the Google Brain team for internal Google use, and later released under the Apache License 2.0.

 # Prerequisites